-3.7 Property, plant and equipment
+Property, plant and equipment

-(i) Recognition and measurement
+Recognition and measurement

-Items of property, plant and equipment are measured at cost or valuation, less accumulated depreciation and accumulated impairment losses.
+Items of property, plant and equipment are measured at either cost less accumulated depreciation and accumulated impairment losses, except for land which is measured using revaluation model.

-Any revaluation increase arising from the revaluation of freehold land is recognised in other comprehensive income and accumulated in revaluation reserve, except to the extent that if reverses a revaluation, decrease for the same asset previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously charged to profit or loss.
+Any revaluation increase arising from the revaluation of freehold land is recognised in other comprehensive income and accumulated in revaluation reserve, except to the extent that it reverses a revaluation decrease for the same asset previously recognised in profit or loss, in which case the increase is credited to profit or loss to the extent of the decrease previously charged to profit or loss.
 A decrease in carrying amount arising on the revaluation of freehold land is charged to profit or loss to the extent that it exceeds the balance, if any, held in the revaluation reserves relating to a previous revaluation of that asset.